Frequently Asked Questions

 7. Do the chapters vary much from college to college?

 Yes, very much so.
 Chapters often vary a lot depending on the college.
 The rituals, initiation, etc. are usually the same, but the members of one chapter are often different from the members of the same chapter at another school.
+Don't let your opinion be swayed based on a fraternity at another campus; focus on the men here at Pepperdine.

 8. What does mutual selection mean?